 Back when I was growing up in middle and high school, there was an appetizer that I really loved.
 Potato skins.
 I believe my experience started with my parents ordering these at the restaurant chain.
 My parents were the type of couple who liked to figure out how to make dishes that were great in a restaurant, but make them better in their kitchen.
 They were not hacks by any means, after all, there was no Internet back in their time, however they took the time to think of the textures, and flavors, and make them something special at the kitchen table, any day of the week.
-Super simple to make, these loaded potato skins will not only satisfy all areas of your comfort zone, but they leave you a little guilty, and make you want to go on a brisk jog the following day.
+Super simple to make, these loaded potato skins will not only satisfy all areas of your comfort zone, but they leave you feeling a little guilty, and may make you want to go on a brisk jog the following day.

 Ingredients: [Print this Recipe]

 - 6 small to medium sized russet potatoes, rinsed clean

 - 8 oz of sharp cheddar cheese, shredded

 - 8 slices of smoked, thick cut bacon, cooked and crumbled